jaidityadev/Personal-Portfolio/README.md

 ## 🧐 About

 This portfolio highlights my journey from developing word-clouds in Python to building scalable classification models in production, alongside my passion for data-driven storytelling and full-stack web development.
-Here you'll find:
+Here you’ll find:

 * **Home:** A quick intro, skills snapshot, and featured projects.
 * **About:** Detailed background, education, certifications, and professional experience.